ecooper2/hacking-travel-predictions/README.md

 ## Reference

-The main module is BlueToadAnalysis.py, called primarily from the command line with two required arguments and two optional arguments:
+The main module is BlueToadAnalysis.py, called primarily from the command line with two required arguments and three optional arguments:

 The first defines the day (or days) considered in prediction generation.
 Each option is described below: